 WOOD at WORK 2016: Building connections across nature, technology, policy, and culture

-Wood at Work explores the relationship between global forest conservation, climate change, and using wood to build our cities.
-Our community of practice is made up of recognized leaders in wood construction (design and technology), forest conservation, urban planning, real estate, material sourcing, and policies pertaining to wood use and procurement.
+Wood at Work explores the relationship between global forest conservation, climate change, and using wood to build our environments.
+Our community of practice is made up of recognized leaders in architecture, wood construction technologies, forest conservation, entrepreneurship, urban planning, real estate, and global policies pertaining to wood use and procurement.

-Our 2016 conference, at the Brooklyn Navy Yard, will feature talks, demonstrations, and roundtables on the latest experiences, challenges, research, and ideas from the trenches, and updates on the projects and movements which began at Wood at Work 2015.
-Location details and map will be provided to registrants.
+Our 2016 conference will be held at the Brooklyn Navy Yard in the epic Building 128 - the new home of the MAST Brothers Chocolate Brewery.
+The all-day event will feature talks, demonstrations, and roundtables on the latest research, experiences, challenges, and ideas from the trenches of the wood renaissance, and updates on the projects and collaborations which began at Wood at Work 2015.
+Location map will be provided to registrants.

 Conference Themes and Roundtables